AbhitHedaoo/Cars_Price_Predictor/README.md

 - The trained model is saved using pickle as LinearRegressionModel.pkl.
 - The saved model can be used for predicting car prices based on new input data.

-**Credits** - This project is inspired by the tutorials provided by Campus X channel, where machine learning projects are taught and implemented.
+**Credits** - This project is inspired by the tutorials provided by CampusX Youtube Channel.